alehandrof/sassyguides/README.md

 - The [sassyguides.scss](http://github.com/alehandrof/sassyguides/blob/master/sass/sassyguides.scss) stylesheet combines all the other components.
 It's therefore a good place to start.

-- The settings files -- [base/\_settings.scss](http://github.com/alehandrof/sassyguides/blob/master/sass/base/_settings.scss) and [libguides/\_settings.scss](http://github.com/alehandrof/sassyguides/blob/master/sass/libguides/_settings.scss) -- are also good starting points.
+- The settings files &ndash; [base/\_settings.scss](http://github.com/alehandrof/sassyguides/blob/master/sass/base/_settings.scss) and [libguides/\_settings.scss](http://github.com/alehandrof/sassyguides/blob/master/sass/libguides/_settings.scss) &ndash; are also good starting points.
 You can override settings by adding them in new file and importing it into `sassyguides.scss`.

 ### 4. Use SassyGuides: